hkdb/VBoxMacSetup/README.md

 # VBoxMacSetup v1.0
 **maintained by:** hkdb \<hkdb@3df.io\><br />

-### Python script to quickly prepare your MacOS High Sierra Virtual HD with full screen resolution.
+### Bash script to quickly prepare your MacOS High Sierra Virtual HD with full screen resolution.

 ## WHAT DOES IT DO?